eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

 recover some sanity, but is not too bad, she doesn't need asistance.
 ``Event: hectic day (inside info + Ezra)``

-As she is walking to the Hall of the Orders she crosses path with **Keith**, who is almost completely recovered from his latest near-death experience.
+As she is walking to the Hall of the Orders she crosses paths with **Keith**, who is almost completely recovered from his latest near-death experience.
 Although Lana has never imagined that he would be kissing her ass or treating her nicer since they both agree on that they don't like each